gaehlerm/SoftwareEngineering/README.md

 };
 ```

-### Pure function classes
+### Pure method classes

 A class may have no member variables at all.
-It may have public and maybe also some private functions.
+It contains only of public methods.
 In java and C#, writing such kind of classes is required as every function has to be implemented within a class.
-In other programming languages however, there is not much need for pure function classes.
+In other programming languages however, there is not much need for pure method classes.
 In C++ and python you can define the corresponding functions free standing instead.

 ```py
 class Math: